IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ## MEDS Buoy data:

-The 2021 daily mean SST at each buoy are shown as coloured lines, plotted over the buoy climatological mean (grey line) with 10th and 90th percentiles (grey shading).
-The white line outlined in black are daily mean observations from 2022.
-The beginning of the 2021 "Heat Dome" heatwave is delineated by a dashed vertical line on 2021-06-26.
+The 2022 daily mean SST at each buoy are shown as coloured lines, plotted over the buoy climatological mean (grey line) with 10th and 90th percentiles (grey shading).
+The white line outlined in black are daily mean observations from 2023.
+The climatology spans 1991-2020, though some buoys began collecting data later: C46146 Halibut Bank and C46131 Sentry Shoal in 1992, C46147 South Moresby in 1993, and C46132 South Brooks in 1994.

 :arrow_right: To view 2021-2022 data click [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/Buoy_temperature.md). :arrow_left: